AeroCross/relay-async/README.md

 # Relay: Async

-A simple ticketing system based in Rails 4 that interacts with a Node.js-based live chat. **Not production ready**.
+A simple ticketing system based in Rails 4 that interacts with a Node.js-based live chat.

+**Not production ready**.

-This project will eventually evolve into a fully-fledged application, but in the meantime, it's just a research project for my MSc. and a playground to learn rails.
+This project will eventually evolve into a fully-fledged application, but in the meantime, it's just a research project for my MSc. and a playground to learn Ruby and Rails.

 ### Installation